 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of our common stock to file with the Securities and Exchange Commission reports regarding their ownership and changes in ownership of our securities.
-We believe that, during fiscal year 2005, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements, with the following exception: one late Form 4 report was filed by John Hunt on November 10, 2005 (transaction date, October 7, 2005) to report the acquisition of 15,000 shares and the disposition of 6,000 shares.
+We believe that, during fiscal year 2006, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements with the following exceptions: John Hunt, George Barnes, and Rob Wedin have failed to properly report their acquisitions and/or dispositions of their shares of common stock on the appropriate forms (i.e. Form 4).
 In making this statement, we have relied upon our examination of the copies of Forms 3, 4 and 5, and amendments thereto, provided to us and the written representations of our directors, executive officers and 10% shareholders.